 As you can see, updating an Ethereum smart contract is not that easy.
 You need to either prepare the community for the change and perform data migration, or plan any contract modifications upfront.
 That’s why developing contracts is hard, especially if you try to get the contract 100% right from the start.

 With this lengthy article, I’ve tried to introduce you to the world of Ethereum smart contracts and ICOs.
 We started from the importance of a good specification, went through the development of smart contracts, put extra stress on automated and manual testing.
 Then we saw how easy it is to build a simple ICO status page and finished with the hardships of introducing changes to your smart contracts.

 Now you know how to build the token contract, get the ICO status page up and running.
 So you’ve got the development part pretty much covered.
 There’s more to a successful ICO.
 You need a whitepaper describing the business idea, technical execution and a marketing strategy to reach potential buyers.
 But that’s a whole different story, worth another article.

 ICOs and smart contracts are what we’re (me included) working on at Espeo.
 In August, we’re also holding developer workshops on how to build tokens and ICOs with Ethereum smart contracts.
 With all that expertise we can share insights like this article with you 🙂

-And if you’re planning an ICO on the Ethereum blockchain yourself – we provide top-notch development services: head over here, consultations are free!
+And if you’re planning an ICO on the Ethereum blockchain yourself – we provide top-notch development services: head over here!